Aaqil101/SeasonTrack/README.md

 # SeasonTrack
-🎬 A simple Python command-line tool to track TV show seasons with status markers (✔️ Finished, ❌ Need to Watch, 🚫 Currently Watching).
+🎬 A simple Python command-line tool to track TV show seasons with status markers: [✔] Finished, [ ] To Watch, [~] Watching.